by Carolyn Thomas ♥ @HeartSisters

-This was apparently because a 95% blockage like mine in this particular coronary artery was usually fatal, thus making the patient’s wife an instant widow.
+This was apparently because a full blockage like mine in this particular coronary artery was usually fatal, thus making the patient’s wife an instant widow.
 Please note the gender imbalance: men – the ones who could ‘make’ a ‘widow’ – were considered to be the ones suffering this kind of heart attack.
 Doctors don’t, for example, call it the widower maker . . .

 Alas, there are still doctors who are unaware that, since 1984, more women than men die of heart disease each year.
 An American Heart Association survey found that only 8% of physicians (and an even more appalling 17% of cardiologists!) actually knew that heart disease kills more women than men annually.

 So I was intrigued to run across this chronological overview on Gender and Cardiovascular Disease showing how since 1970, the medical profession has gradually – and I do mean gradually – wisened up to the reality that heart disease is a woman’s disease, too.

 The treadmill stress test, for example, has been found to be far less accurate in women than in men, and particularly for identifying single vessel or non-obstructive heart disease – which are both more common in women.

 The ‘gold standard’ test for diagnosing coronary artery disease in both men and women is the angiogram, but studies also show that women are less likely than men to be referred for angiography.
 And some types of non-obstructive heart disease like coronary microvascular disease or Prinzmetal’s angina do not show up during routine angiography (unless the coronary artery spasm happens to actually occur during the procedure).

-For more mind-boggling data on the existing gender gap in cardiology prevention, diagnostics and treatment, read this comprehensive report published in the journal, Mayo Clinic Proceedings called Does your hospital have a Women’s Heart Clinic yet?
+For more mind-boggling data on the existing gender gap in cardiology prevention, diagnostics and treatment, read more about a comprehensive report published in the journal, Mayo Clinic Proceedings in: Does your hospital have a Women’s Heart Clinic yet?
 If not, why not?

 But here’s how this gender gap slowly began to be addressed: